Open Hearts & Open Minds

 • Ted Ward, head coach of the University of Utah’s women’s volleyball team, on the need for and positive impact of Title IX

-• Jeff Whitbeck, Momentum Recycling managing partner, on the challenges of starting up a glass-recycling business in the Salt Lake Valley
+• Jeff Whitbeck, Momentum Recycling managing partner, on the challenges of starting a glass-recycling business in the Salt Lake Valley

 • Nathan Zick-Smith ’11 on the effects of climate change and how students can make a difference